pawelpaszki/ionic-4-media-player/README.md

 <!-- USAGE EXAMPLES -->
 ## Functionality and its status

-* loading and removing local media to/from the playlist (DONE)
+* loading and removing local media to/from the playlist
-* playback of local media from the playlist (DONE)
+* playback of local media from the playlist
-* rearranging the playlist song by song (DONE)
+* rearranging the playlist song by song
-* displaying the playlist in card with album image (if present) or in plain list (DONE)
+* displaying the playlist in card with album image (if present) or in plain list
-* marking songs as favourite (DONE)
+* marking songs as favourite
 * Persitence:
-  * playlist with the info about the songs, including: (DONE)
+  * playlist with the info about the songs, including:
     * name
     * favourite flag
     * markedForDeletion flag
+    * duration
+    * thumbnail
-    * duration and more
+    * and more
   * shuffle (on or off)
   * repeat mode:
     * none